drupal-deconstructed/drupal-7-deconstructed/02-bootstrap.md

 The `$_GET['destination']` parameter needs to be protected against open redirect attacks leading to other domains.
 So what we do here is to check to see if it's set to an external URL, and if so, we unset it.

-The reason we have to wait for the variables bootstrap for this is that we need to call the [`url_is_external()`](https://api.drupal.org/api/drupal/includes%21common.inc/function/url_is_external/7) function to do it, and that function a variable to store the list of allowed protocols.
+The reason we have to wait for the variables bootstrap for this is that we need to call the [`url_is_external()`](https://api.drupal.org/api/drupal/includes%21common.inc/function/url_is_external/7) function to check the destination URL, and that function calls [`drupal_strip_dangerous_protocols()`](https://api.drupal.org/api/drupal/includes%21common.inc/function/drupal_strip_dangerous_protocols/7) which has a variable to store the list of allowed protocols.

 ## 5. `DRUPAL_BOOTSTRAP_SESSION`